jbarroso/clean-code/README.md

 * Code without test is not clean.
 * Clean code always looks like it was written by someone who cares.
 * **No duplication, one thing, expressiviness, tiny abstractions**.
-* It does pretty much as you expected: obvius, simple and compelling
+* It does pretty much as you expected: obvious, simple and compelling
 ## Schools of Thought
 ## We Are Authors
 * *@author* tells as who we are.